Gothenburg and surroundings

 Jonsereds trädgårdar, William Gibsons väg 17, 433 76 Jonsered

-We start off in Lerum, a municipality neighbouring Gothenburg.
-We’re here to visit Växtrum i Lerum.
-As we walk by the Säveån river we’ll get to experience a total of ten different garden rooms which have been created via a collaboration between garden designers and work groups of residents from Lerum itself.
-A very exciting project that has achieved great success.
-Its aim is to help create a more sustainable society and its vision is to inspire, visualise and invite collaboration.
-We start our walk by the Aludden Providore restaurant and wander through the different gardens, each as impressive as the last.
-The biodiversity is noticeable and the commitment put into the making of the respective gardens is also apparent.
-We choose to do the complete walk which is 3.6 km long.
-It feels good to have plenty of time as there is so much to see and take in.
-The burbling waters of the river Säveån are beside us the whole way, adding to the lovely ambience.
-At some point we think we see a water spirit playing its violin but we might have imagined it.
-There are lots of lovely spots to sit and have a fika, and if you’re ready for lunch you’ll find plenty of alternatives in the centre of Lerum, right next to the Växtrum.
-Satisfied, and with a few steps on the pedometer, we travel on to the last destination on our tour.
+We start the day in Lerum, a municipality neighbouring Gothenburg.
+We’re visiting Växtrum i Lerum which involves a walk along the Säveån river where we’ll explore a total of eleven different garden rooms, created through a joint collaboration of different garden designers and working groups of people from Lerum.
+It’s a very exciting project that has been very successful.
+The goal is to create a sustainable society and the vision is to inspire, envision and invite people to work together.
+We start our walk at Aludden Park & Restaurant, and pass the different garden rooms, each seeming more impressive than the last.
+The biodiversity is palpable and the commitment that has been put into developing the garden rooms is clear.
+We choose to walk the entire 3.6 kilometre stretch.
+We’re glad we have plenty of time because there’s a lot to see and take in.
+The flowing water of the Säveån is by our side the whole time, which contributes to the lovely atmosphere.
+At one point we think we see a water sprite playing its violin, but that might have been our imagination.
+There are plenty of nice places to have a fika and in Lerum town centre, which is right next door, there are several options for anyone wanting to get lunch.
+Satisfied, and with a good number of steps on the pedometer, we now move on to the last destination of our trip.